roman-milk/roman-milk.github.io/prof-blackmailed.md

  Eventually the two men moved Kerri for the next conquest and they easily overcame her inferior strength.
 Dean was an exceptionally crude man and he treated women that way.
 So far he had demonstrated exactly what was expected of the nightclub pickup and he went right ahead and did what he desired despite any objections from Kerri.
 He mashed his lips against Kerri's and kissed her hard, as he groped her nudity to fulfill more of his erotic dreams.

  Dean acted like a horny teenager who couldn't wait while Harv simply watched his buddy take over.
 No man had ever treated Kerri in such a degrading manner and she seemed powerless when under the attack.
 Dean broke the kiss and used an intense animal lust, as he demanded his bitch reciprocate even if she didn't want to.
 "Spread you fucking legs, slut.
 I want that horny cunt," he whispered.
-Report_Story #4